Ada-Developers-Academy/daily-curriculum/week17/friday/AngularJS-intro.md

 If you think about regular JavaScript, creating a simple click event is a little messy and hits a lot of different parts of your code.
 First, it relies on a CSS class as an identifier.
-Then, you add a watch event to it.
-In order to add the watch event, you need to look through the DOM to find all instances of the CSS class to add that handler--but before you do that, you need to make sure that the DOM is loaded, which means you have to pause your JavaScript long enough to actually load the DOM.
+Then, you add a click event to it.
+In order to add the click event, you need to look through the DOM to find all instances of the CSS class to add that handler--but before you do that, you need to make sure that the DOM is loaded, which means you have to pause your JavaScript long enough to actually load the DOM.